Matroids, Feynman categories, and Koszul duality: Combinatorial preliminaries

-There are a few key examples to keep in mind throughout this story. \begin{ex} \leavevmode \begin{itemize} \item Every lattice $\L$ admits $\L\setminus\{\zero\}$ as a building set. \item Every lattice $\L$ also admits a unique minimal building set which consists of all the elements $G$ of $\L$ such that $[\zero,G]$ is not a product of proper subposets. \item From the definition one can see that a building set of some lattice $\L$ must contain all the atoms of $\L$.
+There are a few key examples to keep in mind throughout this story. \begin{ex} \leavevmode \begin{itemize} \item Every lattice $\L$ admits $\L\setminus\{\zero\}$ as a building set.
+We will refer to that building set as the maximal building set of $\L$. \item Every lattice $\L$ also admits a unique minimal building set which consists of all the elements $G$ of $\L$ such that $[\zero,G]$ is not a product of proper subposets. \item From the definition one can see that a building set of some lattice $\L$ must contain all the atoms of $\L$.
 If $\L$ is a boolean lattice (see Example \ref{exgeolatt}) then its set of atoms is in fact a building set (the minimal one).
-This fact characterizes boolean lattices. \item If $\L$ is the lattice of partitions of some finite set (see Example \ref{exgeolatt}) then the subset of partitions with only one block having more than two elements is a building set of $\L$.
-This is the minimal building set of $\L$. \item If $\L$ is a graphical lattice (see Example \ref{exgeolatt}) then the set of elements of $\L$ corresponding to sets of edges which are connected forms a building set of $\L$.
-This family of examples contains the two previous ones (by considering totally disconnected graphs for the former and complete graphs for the latter). \item Alternatively, if $G = (V,E)$ is a graph one can consider the boolean lattice $\B_{V}$.
-This lattice has a building set made up of the ``tubes'' of $G$, that is sets of vertices of $G$ such that the induced subgraph on those vertices is connected.
-This leads to the notion of graph associahedra introduced in \cite{Carr_Devadoss_2004}. \end{itemize} \end{ex} A key fact about building sets is that any interval $[G_1, G_2]$ in some built lattice $(\L, \G)$ admits an ``induced'' building set which we describe now.
-We start by introducing a useful notation. \begin{nota} For any element $G$ of some lattice $\L$ and a subset $X$ of $\L$, we denote by $G\vee X$ the set of elements of $\L$ which can be obtained as the join of $G$ and some element of $X$. \end{nota} \begin{madef}[Induced building set] Let $G_1 < G_2$ be two elements in some built lattice~$(\L, \G)$.
-We denote by $\Ind_{[G_1, G_2]}(\G)$ the set $(G_1\vee \G) \cap [G_1, G_2] \setminus \{G_1\}$ and we call it the \emph{induced building set} on $[G_1, G_2]$. \end{madef} \begin{lemma}[\cite{Bibby_2021} Lemma 2.8.5] The subset $\Ind_{[G_1, G_2]}(\G) \subset [G_1, G_2]$ is a building set of $[G_1, G_2]$. \end{lemma} We will often write $\Ind(\G)$ instead of $\Ind_{[G_1, G_2]}(\G)$ if the interval can be deduced from the context.
-We have the obvious lemma. \begin{lemma} For any elements $X_1 \leq X_2 \leq X_3 \leq X_4$ in some lattice $\L$ with building set $\G$, we have the equality of building set
+This fact characterizes boolean lattices. \item If $\L$ is the lattice of partitions of some finite set (see Example \ref{exgeolatt}) then the subset of partitions with only one block having strictly more than one element is a building set of $\L$.
+This is the minimal building set of $\L$. \item If $\L$ is a graphical lattice (see Example \ref{exgeolatt}) then the set of elements of $\L$ corresponding to sets of edges which are connected (in the sense of graph theory) forms a building set of $\L$, called the graphical building set of $\L$.
+This family of examples contains the previous two (by considering totally disconnected graphs for the former and complete graphs for the latter).
+In general the graphical building set may be different from the minimal building set.
+For instance for star-shaped graphs every subset of edges is connected and therefore in that case the graphical building set coincides with the maximal building set. \item Alternatively, if $\Gamma = (V,E)$ is a graph one can consider the boolean lattice $\B_{V}$.
+This lattice has a building set made up of the ``tubes'' of $\Gamma$, that is, sets of vertices of $\Gamma$ such that the induced subgraph on those vertices is connected.
+This leads to the notion of graph associahedra introduced in \cite{Carr_Devadoss_2004}. \end{itemize} \end{ex} A key fact about building sets is that any interval $[X_1, X_2]$ in some built lattice $(\L, \G)$ admits an ``induced'' building set which we now describe.
+We start by introducing a useful notation. \begin{nota} For any element $X$ of some lattice $\L$ and any subset $S$ of $\L$, we denote by $X\vee S$ the set of elements of $\L$ which can be obtained as the join of $X$ and some element of $S$.
+We also denote by $S_{\leq X}$ the set of elements in $S$ below $X$. \end{nota} {\begin{madeflemma}[Induced building set] Let $X_1 < X_2$ be two elements in some lattice $\L$ and let $\G$ be a building set of $\L$.
+The set which we will denote by $\Ind_{[X_1, X_2]}(\G)$, is a building set of $[X_1, X_2]$.
+We will call this building set the \emph{induced building set} on $[X_1, X_2]$. \end{madeflemma} \begin{proof} That result can be extracted from \cite{Bibby_2021} Lemma 2.8.5.
+For completeness we provide an explicit proof.
+Let $X$ be some element in $[X_1, X_2]$.
+By isomorphism \eqref{isobuilding} applied to $X$ viewed in $\L$ we have the isomorphisms